 - CAPIC explicitly requires that all training be sequential, cumulative and graded in complexity.

-CAPIC also includes site visits as part of the initial application process, as well as its periodic QA and site visit review of its member programs.
+CAPIC also includes site visits as part of the initial application process, as well as periodic Quality Assurance of its member programs.

 In addition to internships, CAPIC also has over two dozen Postdoctoral Programs.